Computational Hardness of Static Distributionally Robust Markov Decision Processes: Abstract

 \section{Abstract}

 We present some hardness results on finding the optimal policy for the static formulation of distributionally robust Markov decision processes.
-We construct problem instances such that when the considered policy class is Markovian and non-randomized, finding the optimal policy is NP-hard, and when the considered policy class is Markovian and randomized, the robust value function possesses sub-optimal strict local minimizers.
+We construct problem instances such that when the considered policy class is Markovian and non-randomized, finding the optimal policy is NP-hard.
+When the considered policy class is Markovian and randomized, the robust value function possesses sub-optimal strict local minimizers, and finding the optimal policy is also NP-hard.
 The considered instances involve an ambiguity set with only two transition kernels.